Euclid preparation LXXIX. Using mock low surface brightness dwarf galaxies to probe Euclid Wide Survey detection capabilities: Discussion

 Also, in this paper, we have only injected elliptical galaxies, as they represent the most common type among the real dwarf catalogues used to find the mock dwarf parameters.
 We also limited ourselves to selecting galaxies already identified as dwarfs in those catalogues, which, by definition, led us to omit dwarfs with rarer morphologies that may not have been classified as such.
 Indeed, our goal here was to cover a realistic parameter space for dwarf galaxies.
-However, to diversify the nature of the injected dwarfs, it will then be necessary to use more realistic dwarf galaxy models (including for dwarf irregulars), likely derived from simulations (e.g., mock images extracted from \texttt{IllustrisTNG}, presented in \citealt{Nelson2018TheIS}), to better determine the multi-band detection capabilities and limits for dwarfs with different morphological types and star-formation histories.
+However, to diversify the nature of the injected dwarfs, it will then be necessary to consider also more elongated dwarfs (which present additional detection challenges, \citealt{2023ApJ...955L..18L}) and use more realistic dwarf galaxy models (including for dwarf irregulars), likely derived from simulations (e.g. mock images extracted from \texttt{IllustrisTNG}, presented in \citealt{Nelson2018TheIS}).
+This will allow for better determination of the multi-band detection capabilities and limits for dwarfs with different morphological types and star-formation histories.
 The inclusion of dwarf galaxies with star-formation clumps will also help assess the fragmentation of such objects into multiple sources (linked or not by the same parent ID) by MER.

 Finally, it is worth noting that the results presented in this paper are more applicable to dwarf galaxies in the field, in the sense that each mock galaxy is sufficiently isolated from its neighbours so that its light does not affect their detection or parameter fitting (as is often the case in the field).
 The effect of dwarf galaxy clustering will be addressed in a future paper focusing on the injection of mock dwarf galaxies in different environments (including galaxy clusters).